kacperjanusz/CodersCard/content/about-me/index-1.md

   ### Passionate JS developer based in Wrocław, Poland.

+  ### I am positive, communicative person with strong analytical skills.

+  ### below you can find some information about me:

   * #### 🔭 I’m currently working at [@Infermedica](https://infermedica.com/), guiding patients to the right care! 💊

   * #### 🌱 I’m currently learning everything and every day. 🤪